endeavouros-team/iso-autobuild/README.md

 # isotesters
-devel iso release repo
+--ISO build automation--

-**Great stuff Great opportunities **
+A GitHub and needed scripts:

-A GitHub action that builds the ISO directly from latest EndeavourOS-ISO sources (git) together with latest development packages for calamares (installer)
+action that builds the ISO directly from latest EndeavourOS-ISO sources (git) together with latest development packages for calamares (installer).